Kaysims/Grip-Club/README.md

 ![Contact desktop results](assets/readme-images/contact-desktop.png)

 * Some bugs have been fixed using Chrome dev tools before this lighthouse test, this will be discussed below in the fixed bugs section.
 * The performance was down one point across all pages, the reason shown in dev tools was "Eliminate render-blocking resources".
-It was concerning the CSS in the head.
-I have decided to leave it as it is.
-As this is my first project I am hoping that with further knowledge I will be able to fix this issue in the future.
 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.
-This will be discussed further in the bug section below.

 * ### Chrome mobile about us page Lighthouse results :
 ![About us mobile results](assets/readme-images/about-mobile.png)